Departments can use "phone trees" to route incoming calls to specific extensions and mailboxes.

 Enhanced Call Processing, also known as a "phone tree," enables departments to route incoming calls to specific extensions and mailboxes.
 Using the service, departments can advertise a single telephone number and route calls to a particular extension, voicemail, or submenu.

-Go to the Request a Service tab on the Computer Services home page, log in and select Request Service > Telecommunications >Enhanced Call Processing (Phone Trees) from the drop down box.
+Go to the Request a Service tab on the Information Technology Services home page, log in and select Request Service > Telecommunications >Enhanced Call Processing (Phone Trees) from the drop down box.
 Then, complete the form and click Submit Request.

 For assistance, call 4-HELP or 215-204-7549 during normal business hours: Monday through Friday, from 8:00 a.m. to 5:00 p.m.
-Alternatively, you can use the Request Help tab on the Computer Services home page.
+Alternatively, you can use the Request Help tab on the Information Technology Services home page.

 Health System Employees

 Complete and submit the Service Order Request Form through any of the following: